chinezbrun/pytes_serial/README.md

+# pytes_serial
-###This program is reading RS232 serial port of Pytes LiFePo4 batteries.
+ Program is reading RS232 serial port of PYTES LiFePo4 batteries
+#  How does this software work?